cybersamurai2410/Transaction-Fraud-Detection/README.md

 The autoencoder effectively reduced the dimensionality of the data while preserving important patterns for classification.
 The Logistic Regression and SVM models showed competitive performance, with the SVM model achieving a higher AUC-ROC score.
 <br><br>
 ![download](https://github.com/user-attachments/assets/f93c8c0d-ff7a-4c23-a80e-8513f1d63840)

-## Further Improvements
-*  **Hyperparameter Tuning:** Experiment with different architectures, such as varying the number of layers and neurons, and trying alternative activation functions, optimizers, and learning rate schedules to optimize model performance.
-*  **Data Augmentation:** Use techniques to generate synthetic fraudulent samples, addressing the class imbalance and potentially improving classifier accuracy.
-*  **Model Interpretability:** Implement techniques to increase transparency and understand feature importance in model predictions.